Dinny Lacey

 Denis Lacey (31 May 1889 – 18 February 1923) was an Irish Republican Army officer during the Irish War of Independence and anti-Treaty IRA officer during the Irish Civil War.

 Early life and Irish War of Independence

 Lacey was born in 1889 in a village called Attybrick, near Annacarty, County Tipperary.
 His parents were Thomas Lacy and Ellen Hayes.
 He worked as a clerk and manager of a coal merchant in Tipperary Town, prior to the Irish War of Independence.
+He was deeply religious and a strict non-smoker and non-drinker.